sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-04/chapter-03/README.md

 # Chapter 3: Integrating sCrypt contract with scryptlib

-scryptlib is sCrypt's official Javascript SDK for integrating smart contracts in your application.
+[scryptlib](https://github.com/sCrypt-Inc/scryptlib) is sCrypt's official Javascript SDK for integrating smart contracts in your application.
 You can compile, test, deploy and call contracts through this SDK.

 We provide you [web3](https://github.com/sCrypt-Inc/zk-battleship/blob/master/src/web3/web3.ts) tooling class.
-This class provides tooling functions for the interaction between the contract and the network and the encapsulation of the wallet interface.
+This class provides tooling functions for the interaction between the contract and the network, and the implementation of the wallet interface.

 ## Load contract description file

-We use IDE to compile the `BattleShip` contract we just wrote.
-Compiling the contract will output a corresponding contract description file (Contract Description File) `battleship_release_desc.json`.
+We use [the sCrypt IDE](https://scrypt-ide.readthedocs.io/en/latest/compiling.html#id3) to compile the `BattleShip` contract we just wrote, which yields a corresponding contract description file `battleship_release_desc.json`.

 We use `web3.loadContractDesc()` to load the construct description file from assets in `WelcomeScreen.js`: